Medicare fraud: Omnicare fraud, 1999-2010

+In November 2009, Omnicare paid $98 million to the federal government to settle five qui tam lawsuits brought under the False Claims Act and government charges that the company had paid or solicited a variety of kickbacks.
+The company admitted no wrongdoing.

 In 2010, Omnicare settled Resnick's False Claims Act suit that had been taken up by the U.S. Department of Justice by paying $19.8 million to the federal government, while Mariner and SavaSeniorCare settled for $14 million.

 Michigan Hematology-Oncology fraud

 In 2013, Dr. Farid T. Fata was arrested on charges of providing chemotherapy treatments to patients who did not have cancer.
-Over a period of at least six years, Fata submitted $34 million USD in fraudulent charges to private health practices and Medicare.
+Over a period of at least six years, Fata submitted US$34 million in fraudulent charges to private health practices and Medicare.
 At the time of his arrest, Fata owned Michigan Hematology-Oncology, one of Michigan's largest cancer practices.
 In September 2014, Fata pled guilty to sixteen federal charges: thirteen counts of healthcare fraud, two counts of money laundering, and one count of conspiring to pay and receive kickbacks and cash payments for referring patients to a particular hospice and home health care company.
 In addition to chemotherapy malpractice, the court found Fata guilty of mistreating patients with inappropriate octreotide, potent antiemetics, and parenteral vitamins.

 Fata's fraud scheme was discovered after one of his patients suffered an injury unrelated to his treatment.
 After beginning a lifelong chemotherapy treatment prescribed by Fata, patient Monica Flagg broke her leg and was seen by another physician at his practice, Dr. Soe Maunglay.
 Maunglay realized that Flagg did not have cancer and advised her to switch doctors immediately.
 Although he was already due to leave Fata's practice over ethical concerns, Maunglay brought his concerns to the clinic's business manager, George Karadsheh.
 Karadsheh filed a successful False Claims Act suit against Fata, leading to his arrest.
 Barbara McQuade, the U.S. Attorney for the Eastern District of Michigan at the time, called the case "the most egregious case of fraud that [she had] ever seen in [her] life."